Use Lymwave with Claude Code through MCP

 Is this an official Anthropic integration?

-No. This page describes how Lymwave MCP tools are intended to work with Claude Code workflows.
+No. This page describes how the Lymwave MCP server can be used with Claude Code workflows.
 It should not claim an official Anthropic partnership unless one exists.

 Does this replace the Lymwave dashboard?